SaintEverett/granulators/README.md

 ###

 <p align="left">These are granulators made in ChucK that are specifically designed to be used in multichannel arrays of various sizes.
 They have been tested from arrays of 2 speakers to 8, but they should work in larger arrangements.
-This repo also includes granulators that are encoded with ambisonics, allowing for spatialization with 2nd order ambisonic processing.</p>
+This repo also includes granulators that are encoded with ambisonics, allowing for spatialization with 2nd order ambisonic processing.
+Controls for these granulators can be found in "granucontrols.pdf"</p>

 ###

-<h2 align="left">Made with....</h2>
+<h2 align="left">Made with</h2>

 ###